 When we allow ourselves the time to develop a more considered approach, one informed by what best serves our own needs, we develop more confidence in our decision making.
-At a time ripe with everyone else telling us what we ought to be doing, confidence in our own ability to make decisions is the best inoculation against discontent.
+At a time completely oversaturated with messages about what we ought to be doing, confidence in our own ability to make decisions is the best inoculation against discontent.

 Whenever we seek others’ approval or admiration, what we are truly seeking is our own.
 When others validate choices we are uncertain about, it gives us more confidence in those choices.
 But when we have confidence in our decisions, it matters far less what others think.
 Safe in the knowledge that people come with different tastes, preferences and desires and that what is right for us might not be right for others, we are free to appreciate the joy in diversity of opinion without feeling threatened by them.

 - Reducing the pressure to follow fast-paced changes in trends.
 Many trends disappear as quickly as they come around.
 Trying to keep up with them can be like trying to feed an insatiable hunger.
 Feeding it does not make it go away, it simply adds fuel to the fire.
 This phenomenon is the result of the fact that anything we attend to becomes more salient.
 The more we pay attention to trends the more we are aware of every small change and shift.
-One of the simplest ways to not feel under pressure to keep up with trends is simply to become less aware of them.
-By actively avoiding those sources that propagate them and simply paying less attention to them, we stop feeling the desire to keep up, and the pressure subsides.
+One of the simplest ways to not feel under pressure to keep up with trends is simply to make an effort to become less aware of them.
+By actively avoiding those sources that propagate fast-changing trends and simply paying less attention to them, we stop feeling the need to keep up, and the pressure subsides.

 - Accepting imperfection – we are always evolving and our homes should be allowed to as well.
 The idea of moving into a home and having everything complete and looking perfect within a few weeks seems to sit within a style of thinking we are all collectively outgrowing.
 The idea that we should have a perfectly polished, matching home that is created anew to accommodate every new seasonal trend was imposed on us by the whims of fast fashion.
-But as we all begin to appreciate the consequences of a disposable society that caters to the relentless pace of changing fashion trends, we need to embrace a slower, more open stance towards homemaking.
-If we embrace the openness of our unfished homes as a canvas for the true rhythms of our life to unfold onto, we can begin to accept unfished spaces as a natural part of this process.
-From collecting individual pieces of furniture and décor one piece at a time to insisting on waiting for the right item, not just an item that will fill a hole, we need to allow ourselves to feel comfortable in the knowledge that we are working towards a more satisfying more authentic longer-term project.
+But as we all begin to appreciate the consequences of a disposable society that caters to the relentless pace of changing fashion trends, we need to embrace a slower, more open stance toward homemaking.
+If we embrace the possibility of unfinished homes to serve as a canvas for the rhythms of our daily life to be painted onto, we can begin to accept unfished spaces as a natural and essential part of the process of home-making.
+From collecting individual pieces of furniture and décor one piece at a time to insisting on waiting for the right item, not just an item that will fill a space, we need to allow ourselves to feel comfortable in the knowledge that we are working towards a more satisfying more authentic long-term project.

-- Saving up for pieces we love – the price of goods is so multifaceted that it would require a blog post (or several) in its own right to do justice to this complex subject with many aspects.
+- Saving up for pieces we love – the price of goods is so multifaceted that it would require a blog post (or several) in its own right to do justice to this complex subject.
 However, leaving all other arguments aside, cheap items are far less likely to hold value in our minds than objects that are more expensive.
 The drastic reduction in price in consumer goods we have witnessed throughout our life is precisely what has led to a disposable society.
-If for no other reasons than for value, reducing the quantity and frequency with which we shop and investing our money instead into the best quality item of its kind we can afford is one of the easiest ways to ensure that we make more considered purchases and that we will be satisfied with them for longer.
-If you are interested in this subject Liz Pape of the clothing brand Elizabeth Suzann has written an article that covers this topic beautifully, honestly and in great detail which you can read here.
+If for no other reasons than for value, reducing the quantity and frequency with which we shop and investing our money instead into the best quality item of its kind we can afford is one of the easiest ways to ensure that we make more considered purchases that we will be satisfied with them for longer.

 In a world where we are continually flooded with messaging around what we should think, feel and crave, the ability to have confidence in our own decision-making offers a lifeline towards more peace and contentment.
 A slow, considered home is one that is allowed to evolve at its own pace with care and confidence in an approach that is centred around what feels right for us and the life we wish to unfold within it.